Quantrail-Data/CH-Ops/README.md

 A global page search is available everywhere: open it from the navbar Search button, the floating bubble, or Ctrl/Cmd+K, then type a page name, feature, section heading, or on-page text to jump straight there.

-**Overview**: cluster health, live query monitor with kill controls, query analytics and log, tables and parts inspection, merges and mutations, distributed DDL queue, and Kubernetes Insights for clusters running under an operator.
+**Overview**: cluster health; a live query monitor with sortable columns, per-user memory and read-volume charts, a detail popup for any running query, and bulk kill by selection; query analytics and log; tables and parts inspection; merges and mutations; distributed DDL queue; and Kubernetes Insights for clusters running under the Altinity® or the official ClickHouse® operator.

+**Tools**: the SQL editor has grown into a proper IDE.
+It has tabbed queries, schema-aware autocomplete, typed query parameters, a configurable row ceiling, and every EXPLAIN type with its modifiers (indexes, projections, distributed, sorting, actions, analyzer passes) as toggles rather than syntax you have to remember.
+Save a query and it keeps its parameter defaults, ready to rerun; saved queries can be exported and shared.
+A cost estimate tells you what a query will read before you run it, and comparison mode puts two runs side by side with their metrics.
+The export wizard writes results in 22 formats across text, JSON, columnar and interchange families, with optional gzip, zstd or zip, and runs in the background so a large extract does not tie up the browser.

-**Tools**: a full SQL editor with autocomplete and nine EXPLAIN types, an interactive flame-graph query profiler, a per-second query metrics timeline, Schema Studio for guided table creation, and Qurioz, an AI assistant that turns plain-English questions into ClickHouse® SQL.
+Also under Tools: an interactive flame-graph query profiler, a per-second query metrics timeline, Schema Studio for guided table creation, and Qurioz, an AI assistant that turns plain-English questions into ClickHouse® SQL.

 **Custom Dashboards**: a chart builder with 10+ chart types, configurable grid dashboards, and a chart browser.
 Every chart has an HTML control toolbar (zoom, save as PNG, and in-app full screen).
+Add a parameter to a chart's SQL and it turns into a filter on the dashboard by itself, shared with every other chart using the same name, so one control updates them all at once.

 **Indexes**: data-skipping index visualization, projection management, and secondary index creation.